What are the Most Common Types of Seashells?

 The world of marine conches is extraordinarily vast and beautiful.
 Here we present some examples.

 These precious conches, to a greater or lesser extent, are poisonous.

 These small conches are wonderful.
 They can be found in the Caribbean Sea.

 The use of seashells

 Shells have a long history, from the fossilized shells that prove there used to be seas where mountains now stand to the shell necklaces found in excavations from the Stone Age.
 Apart from the diet of the animals that eat them, seashells have been used as currency in some cultures of Africa, the Caribbean and North America.
 It's also interesting to see the different types of animals with shells.

-Seashells have been used as tools, as musical instruments and as religious objects.
+Seashells have also been used as tools, as musical instruments and as religious objects.
 Nacre objects are made with mother of pearl shells or porcelain.
 Cameos, necklaces, bracelets, buttons, fans and a host of objects are made with fragments or incrustations of shells.

 Don't forget to share pictures of your findings in the comments section!

 If you want to read similar articles to What are the Most Common Types of Seashells?, we recommend you visit our Facts about the animal kingdom category.